sanger-tol/ascc/docs/usage.md

 > [!WARNING]
 > If certain steps such as FCS-GX fail multiple times, especially when using Singularity containers then please use `export NXF_SINGULARITY_NEW_PID_NAMESPACE=false`.
 This is a known issue when some tools in singularity containers will have PID namespace conflicts and crash when anything else it attempting to access the same files.
 In our case the database files.

+The ASCC (Assembly Screen for Cobionts and Contaminants) pipeline is designed to run a number of tools in parrelel and provide summary reports to aid with decontamination.

+This includes 4 broad categories of tool to be used:

+- sanger-tol/blobtoolkit
+- Barcode scanning
+- Contaminant identification
+- Organellar sequence scanning

 ## Input files

 ### Full YAML